Disaster! (musical): Act Two

 Jackie and her children survived the blast but are hanging from a wall.
 She hopes Tony will come and rescue them, but the kids know better ("When Will I Be Loved").
 Scheider decides to buck his own rules, braves the fire, and arrives to rescue them with a daring routine on a high beam ("Nadia's Theme").
 On their way back to the casino, they hear Tony, who's trapped in a flooded room with sharks ("Don't Cry Out Loud").
 The explosion has separated Levora from her dog, Baby.
 The sister appears and helps Levora find him by strumming her guitar until he barks ("Come to Me").

-Marianne admits to Chad she did love him, but was scared their marriage would make them as miserable as her parents.
+Marianne admits to Chad she did love him but was scared their marriage would make them as miserable as her parents.
 They find themselves in a room that's flooding and filled with man-eating piranhas.
 The only way to escape is through a water-tight door, but it's locked.
 Perched together atop a pile of chairs, Chad admits he regrets not calling her for years. ("I Really Want to See You Tonight").
 Suddenly, they hear sounds above them and start banging Morse code on the ceiling, screaming for help ("Knock Three Times").

 In the casino, Jackie and her kids reappear and Tony thanks Scheider for rescuing him.
 He tells little Ben that it's good to cry every day, to which Ben responds, "I already do."
 Tony tries to reconnect with Jackie but she decides to end their relationship ("I Will Survive").
 Shirley hears Chad and Marianne's Morse code and Scheider informs her that he has instructions on how to unlock the door in his Disaster Handbook.
 Shirley tells him she was a tap dance champion and will tap out the instructions.
-The Sister quietly asks Shirley if it's wise to exert herself because it might lead to death but Shirley tells her she might as well “go out helping people”, and the Sister blesses her decision.
+The Sister quietly asks Shirley if it's wise to exert herself because it might lead to death but Shirley tells her she might as well "go out helping people", and the Sister blesses her decision.
 Shirley taps out the instructions ("A Fifth of Beethoven"), Chad and Marianne are saved and pledge their love for each other ("Reunited") and Shirley dies in Maury's arms.

 A swarm of rats attack so everyone rushes to safety in Tony's private office where Tony apologizes for everything and finally admits there is a trapdoor on the bottom of the ship.
 Ben points out that the ship is upside down and, therefore, the trap door is on the ceiling.
 They all escape onto the top of the ship as the sun rises ("Daybreak").
 A helicopter appears and drops harnesses.
-As a survivors buckle themselves in, Scheider reveals his feelings for Jackie ("Hooked On a Feeling") and they all begin flying off to safety.
+As survivors buckle themselves in, Scheider reveals his feelings for Jackie ("Hooked On a Feeling") and they all begin flying off to safety.
 Because the pier was destroyed, the helicopter is taking them to New Jersey.
 When Levora hears where they're heading, she exclaims, "New Jersey?
 This is the worst disaster yet!"